The Ultimate Guide to Choosing Outdoor Furniture

 Best Budget Picks (Under $500)

 These sets punch well above their price.
 All feature rust-resistant frames and have strong customer ratings across major retailers.
+Here are some options to consider:

 Best Mid-Range Picks ($500–$1,500)